-The main places where heat escapes is — through the windows, through the doors, through the roof, and through uninsulated walls.
+The main places where heat escapes are through the windows, through the doors, through the roof, and through uninsulated walls.
 Dealing with these areas first can hold in the heat of your wood stove or furnace, keeping you more comfortable, as well as saving you fuel costs.
-If you maintain an off grid home, it is even more important to stop the heat leaks to stay warm.
-Here are some tips to help you stay warm without turning up the thermostat, if you have one.
+If you maintain an off-grid home, it is even more important to stop the heat leaks to stay warm.
+Here are some tips to help you stay warm without turning up the thermostat if you have one.

 Stopping drafts where they enter your home

 1. Cover the windows to stay warm in the winter

 While in the country you don’t necessarily need curtains to give you privacy, you will want curtains or blinds to keep out the summer sun and the winter cold.
 Open them during fine days to let in the heat of the sun.
 Close them tight on clear nights to hold the heat in.
 Even double and triple-paned glass will let out the inside heat, so by adding some insulation you can hold the heat a bit longer.

 2. Add storm windows, shutters, or plastic to the outside of your windows.

 Adding an extra layer of insulation to the outside of the windows, holds some dead air between the cold outdoors and the warm indoors, holding in the heat.
 In the Old Country, this was done with wooden shutters, that required going outside to close them each night and open them each morning.